Banai (sub-tribe)

-Eminent linguist G.A.
-Grierson noted the six sections of the Koches of Garo Hills as being: Harigaya, Satparia, Dasgaya or Banai, Chapra, Wanang and Tintekiya.
-He believed them to be only pure Koches in existence.

-B.C.
-Allen recorded three divisions of the Koches of Garo Hills, being Dasgaya, Harigaya and Anang.

-The Anthropological Survey of India survey of the state of Meghalaya included the "Banai" as a sub-tribe of Koches of Meghalaya.
+The Banai is a sub-tribe of the Koches, a tribe of India.

-S.N.
-Koch, who championed the cause of the Koches for their inclusion in the Scheduled Tribe list of Meghalaya states about the divisions of the Koches as follows.
+S. N. Koch, who championed the cause of the Koches for their inclusion in the Scheduled Tribe list of Meghalaya states about the divisions of the Koches as follows.
 The groups or divisions of the Koches of Garo Hills as found now are Wanang, Harigaya or Sanga, Satparia, Chapra or Dasgaya or Margan, Tintikiya, Banai and Sankar Koch.